Floorp-Projects/Floorp/tools/lint/docs/coding-style/coding_style.rst

 Some existing modules still use the ``T *p`` style.

-.. _Operators:

 Operators
 ~~~~~~~~~

 In C++, when breaking lines containing overlong expressions, binary
 operators must be left on their original lines if the line break happens
 around the operator.
 The second line should start in the same column as
 the start of the expression in the first line.

 In JavaScript, overlong expressions not joined by ``&&`` and
 ``||`` should break so the operator starts on the second line and
 starting in the same column as the beginning of the expression in the
 first line.
 This applies to ``?:``, binary arithmetic operators
 including ``+``, and member-of operators.
 Rationale: an operator at the